department-of-veterans-affairs/va.gov-team/products/health-care/supply-reordering-tool/research/2024-03-Supply-Reordering-Research/2024-03-research-plan.md

 ### Screener questions

-1. How often, if at all, have you used VA.gov in the past 6 months?

-* Never used it (go onto Screener question 2, recruit 7)
-* At least once a month in the past 6 months (go onto Screener question 2, recruit 8 between 2nd and 3rd option)
-* More than 3 times a month in the past 6 months (go onto Screener question 2, recruit 8 between 2nd and 3rd option)

-2. How often, if at all, do you use MyHealtheVet?

-* Never used it (go onto Screener question 3, recruit 7 between 1st and 2nd option)
-* Once a year (go onto Screener question 3, recruit 7 between 1st and 2nd option)
-* Once a month (go onto Screener question 3, recruit 8 between 3rd and 4th option)
-* More than once a month (go onto Screener question 3, recruit 8 between 3rd and 4th option)

-3. Have you seen a VA provider in the past 2 years, if at all?
+1. Have you seen a VA provider in the past 2 years, if at all?

-* Yes (go onto Screener question 4)
+* Yes (go onto Screener question 2)
 * No (Disqualify)

-4. Have you been prescribed hearing aid batteries and accessories or CPAP supplies?
+2. Have you been prescribed hearing aid batteries and accessories or CPAP supplies?

-* Yes (Qualify, recruit 10)
+* Yes (go onto Screener question 3, recruit 10)
-* No, but I have been prescribed other supplies, such as glucose test strips.
-(Qualify, recruit 5)
+* No, but I have been prescribed other supplies, such as glucose test strips. (go onto Screener question 3, recruit 5)
 * No, I have not been prescribed any medical supplies.
 (Disqualify)

-5. Have you ordered supplies online on VA.gov or with paper forms?
+3. Have you ordered supplies online on VA.gov or with paper forms?

-* Yes, I have ordered supplies either online or with paper forms.
-(Quality, recruit 8)
+* Yes, I have ordered supplies either online or with paper forms. (go onto Screener question 4, recruit 8)
-* No, I have never ordered supplies.
-(Quality, recruit 7)
+* No, I have never ordered supplies. (go onto Screener question 4, recruit 7)

+4. How often, if at all, have you used VA.gov in the past 6 months?

+* Never used it (go onto Screener question 5, recruit 7)
+* At least once a month in the past 6 months (go onto Screener question 5, recruit 8 between 2nd and 3rd option)
+* More than 3 times a month in the past 6 months (go onto Screener question 5, recruit 8 between 2nd and 3rd option)

+5. How often, if at all, do you use MyHealtheVet?

+* Never used it (Qualify, recruit 7 between 1st and 2nd option)
+* Once a year (Qualify, recruit 7 between 1st and 2nd option)
+* Once a month (Qualify, recruit 8 between 3rd and 4th option)
+* More than once a month (Qualify, recruit 8 between 3rd and 4th option)

 ## Timeline